dbeck/dbeck.github.io/_posts/2016-11-04-Rust-Actor-Library:-First-assorted-thoughts.markdown

 ### Update

-I have written a [follow up post](/Rust-Actor-Library-Follow-up/) based on the feedbacks.
+1. I have written a [follow up post](/Rust-Actor-Library-Follow-up/) based on the feedbacks.
+2. I have written a [new post](/Example-Source-and-Sink/) with another example.